Graft convictions extend Suu Kyi's prison term to 26 years | Law-Order

 He added that her lawyers are expected to file an appeal in the coming days.

-In separate proceedings, Suu Kyi is still being tried together with the country's former president, Win Myint, on another five counts of corruption charges in connection with granting permits to a Cabinet minister for the rental and purchase of a helicopter.
+In separate proceedings, Suu Kyi is still being tried together with the country's former president, Win Myint, on another five corruption charges in connection with permits granted to a Cabinet minister for the rental and purchase of a helicopter.

 Suu Kyi has been the face of the opposition to military rule in Myanmar for more than three decades.
-She was placed under house arrest by the previous military government in 1989, which continued on-and-off for 15 of the next 22 years.
+The previous military government put her under house arrest in 1989, which continued on-and-off for 15 of the next 22 years.

 Her National League for Democracy party initially came to power after winning the 2015 general election, ushering in a true civilian government for the first time since a 1962 military coup.
 However, democratic reforms were small and slow in coming, largely because the military retained substantial power and influence under the terms of a constitution it had enacted in 2008.